TASCer/firewall_analysis/README.md

 # FirewallLog
 SOHO FIREWALL ACTIVITY ANALYSIS

-USING Python amd SQL Anarchy:
+USING Python with SQL Anarchy:

 1 - PARSE exported csv logs from the FREE Syslog Watcher 4.5.2 application